alda-lang/alda/doc/scores-and-parts.md

     violin/viola/cello: e f g e f g e f g e f g e f g

-## Nicknames
+## Aliases

 So far, we've talked about using different types of instruments at the same time.
 But what if we want *more than one of the same instrument*?
 Let's say we're writing a piece of music for two oboes.
 We obviously can't refer to them both as "oboe"; how will we tell them apart?
-That's where **nicknames** come in.
+That's where **aliases** come in.

-You can give a nickname to an instrument by putting it in double quotes after the name of the instrument:
+You can give an alias to an instrument by putting the alias in double quotes after the name of the instrument:

     oboe "oboe-1":
       c8 d e f g2